python/cpython/Doc/c-api/import.rst

    *path*, possibly by fetching it from the :data:`sys.path_importer_cache` dict.
 If it wasn't yet cached, traverse :data:`sys.path_hooks` until a hook is found that can handle the path item.
 Return ``None`` if no hook could;
-   this tells our caller it should fall back to the builtin import mechanism.
+   this tells our caller it should fall back to the built-in import mechanism.
    Cache the result in :data:`sys.path_importer_cache`.
 Return a new reference to the importer object.